r-yixing/decoded-website/README.md

 5. **Dermatologist Network**: Direct access to board-certified professionals
 6. **Budget-Conscious**: Alternatives at every price point

-## 🎨 Website
+## Website

-This repository contains the landing page for Decoded, built with:
+This repository contains the website for Decoded, built with:

-- Pure HTML, CSS, and vanilla JavaScript
+- HTML, CSS, and vanilla JavaScript
 - Responsive design for all devices
 - Modern, accessible UI with smooth animations
 - SEO-optimized structure

-## 🛠️ Getting Started
+## Getting Started

 ### Viewing Locally